matthiasjg/trimirjournal/README.md

 * meson
 * valac

+Subprojects as Git submodules in `subprojects/` directory:

+* [Live Chart](https://github.com/lcallarec/live-chart) a real-time charting library for GTK3 and Vala, based on Cairo.

 Run `meson build` to configure the build environment.
 Change to the build directory and run `ninja` to build

 ```bash